نوع مقاله : علمی - پژوهشی

 4 دانشیار گروه مدیریت آموزش عالی، دانشکده مدیریت و اقتصاد، واحد علوم و تحقیقات، دانشگاه آزاد اسلامی، تهران، ایران

 عنوان مقاله [English]

-Objectives: The aim of this study was to providing of a model for improving the professional competencies of educational counselors in providing to first high school students.
+Objectives: This study aimed to provide a model for improving the professional competencies of educational counselors in providing to first-grade high school students.